-Aerobic conditioning supports healthy and normal functioning of our bodies in every way.
+Aerobic conditioning supports the healthy and normal functioning of our bodies in every way.
 It is the perfect partner of strength training across all lines.
 We cannot discuss health and wellness without addressing the aerobic component.

 Who doesn’t want to look better?
 Aerobic exercise gives you a leaner figure.
 Typically, aerobic protocols require steady and continuous movement.
 This leads to sustained caloric expenditure, an advantage over strength training, which is intermittent and involves periods of relief.
 Periods of relief and recovery involve less total caloric expenditure.